Dr. Cong Zhang

 Hi!
 I’m Cong Zhang ([tsʰʊŋ tʃɑŋ], each with a high-level tone (tone number 55, more about my name).
 I am a Lecturer in Phonetics and Phonology at the School of Education, Communication and Language Sciences, Newcastle University, UK.

-I received a DPhil degree from the Language and Brain Lab, University of Oxford.
+I received my DPhil degree from the Language and Brain Lab, University of Oxford.
 My DPhil thesis, supervised by Professor Aditi Lahiri, was about the intonational tunes in a tonal language — Tianjin Mandarin (More about my DPhil project).

 I did my Master’s in Linguistics and Language Acquisition from the School of English Literature, Language and Linguistics, Newcastle University (UK).
 There, I worked on a number of projects including child language acquisition, second language acquisition, Mandarin lexical tone perception, etc.